 Paul’s irascibility could not overcome his value to the magazine which during his tenure continued to grow and change for the better.
 He later moved on to other magazines, including MacUser and PC/Computing magazine, but his legacy at PC Magazine lived on.

-We remained friends and it was no small shock when he died a few years ago at the young age of 68.
+We remained friends and it was no small shock when he died in 2018 at the young age of 68.
 But, like other mentors who have passed on, Paul remains with me, even as I write this post for my blog site.